Mass timber construction is an emerging building type.

 If the building is 40,000 square feet, then you’re saving half a million ($560,000) in materials alone.

-Additionally, because wood is so much lighter than concrete and steel, you also save considerably when it comes to the foundation.
+Additionally, because wood is so much lighter than concrete and steel, you also save considerably on the foundation.

 You don’t need as thick of a foundation or as much concrete and rebar to support a wood building as you do a concrete or steel building.